seagreen/acme-pcf-specification/README.md

 ## Example

 Plotkin doesn't give the langauge a concrete syntax, so we make one up.
-You can find details of this (as well as instructions for writing your own implementation) in [./spec](./spec).
+You can find the details (as well as instructions for writing your own implementation) in [./spec](./spec).

 Input:
 ```